jaredramirez/vuedux/docs/api.md

   ```
 * `mapDispatch(dispatch, ownProps): mappedDispatchObject`
   *Optional* Provides access to the dispatch object to enable easily dispatching actions to the store.
-  Common usage:
-  *Returns* An plain javascript object to be returned that will be applied a props to the wrapped component.
+  *Returns* An plain javascript object to be returned that will be applied via props to the wrapped component.
   ```
   import {bindActionCreators} from 'redux';
   const mapDispatchToProps = dispatch => ({